Agilhub/rails-docker/README.md

 ## For existing Rails projects
-**You only need download the two files necessary**
+**1 - You only need download the two files necessary**
 ```
 curl -L https://raw.githubusercontent.com/Agilhub/rails-docker/master/Dockerfile -o Dockerfile
 curl -L https://raw.githubusercontent.com/Agilhub/rails-docker/master/docker-compose.yml -o docker-compose.yml
 ```

-**Open DockerFile and docker-compose.yml in your prefer text editor and replace all occurrences of "sandbox" for "your-app-name".**
+**2 - Open DockerFile and docker-compose.yml in your prefer text editor and replace all occurrences of "sandbox" for "your-app-name".**

-**Now let's build the project, run the command below (and every time GemFile is modified, like new gems installed):**
+**3 - Now let's build the project, run the command below (and every time GemFile is modified, like new gems installed):**
 ```
 docker-compose build
 ```

-**Let's connect to the database, open ``config/database.yml`` and modify it to look like this**
+**4 - Let's connect to the database, open ``config/database.yml`` and modify it to look like this**
 ```
 development:
   <<: *default